HeapVoid/bun-imba-template/README.md

 ```bash
 bun run "./index.imba" ✔️
 ```
-You can delete the `website` folder if you working on server side application.
+You can delete the `website` folder if you are working on server-side application.
 It is needed only for developing a frontend project, since it is another story...

 ### Frontend development